How to Shave Your Butt: an Illustrated Guide

 I recommend Balla Powder.
 Balla Powder is a high-quality talcum powder that feels great on the skin and keeps you from feeling clammy.
 The scents they offer are amazing, too–it's available in original, tingle formula, and fragrance-free.
 This product retails for about $13 on Amazon.

 As the hair starts to re-grow, you're going to want to exfoliate the skin to help loosen the hairs and dead skin cells.
 This will help promote healthy skin and reduce skin irritation.

-The Salux Wash cloth is a Japanese invention--and one of the best body exfoliators you can buy on the market I think.
-It's basically a long rectangle textured cloth made form nylon--perfect from scrubbing the backside.
+The Salux Washcloth is a Japanese invention and one of the best body exfoliators you can buy on the market, I think.
+It's basically a long rectangle of textured cloth made from nylon, perfect for scrubbing the backside.

 How To Shave Your Butt

 You want to make sure you don't introduce any new bacteria to your skin while you are shaving, so thoroughly clean your body and then completely dry off.